itsmartinwho/foresight-cdss-mvp/docs/phase1_fhir_migration.md

    - Added ethnicity field mapping
    - Added methods to fetch diagnoses and lab results
    - Created UUID to patient ID mapping for data retrieval
+   - **Note on Encounters/Admissions**: The method `getPatientEncounters(patientId: string)` is the primary method for fetching patient encounters.
+While an alias `getPatientAdmissions(patientId: string)` exists for backward compatibility, it is recommended to use `getPatientEncounters` directly to avoid potential build or linting issues, as these tools may not consistently resolve the alias.

 ### New Methods